← Travis Bridle / post / both-halves

 Two things sit on my plate.

 Production infra at Pax8.
 AI products at Respondyr, on the side.
-This post is about why both halves are load-bearing, and why most engineers who claim both are really 80% one of them.
+This post is about why both halves are load-bearing, and why it's rare to be genuinely strong at both.

 Mirror gripe.
 Hand an infra engineer an AI product idea and you'll get an architecture diagram, a service mesh proposal, a list of SLO questions, a retry-and-backpressure conversation, a design review, and no shipped product for three months.